-Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column (defined above) who borrowed from the types of loans specified in the first Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) Α Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-1,787 60.00% \$26,295 В Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) А Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+1,794 58.00% \$26,269 В Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-1,764 59.00% \$23,766

-Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column specified in the first undergraduate- borrower cumulative principal С Institutional loan programs.
+1,730 56.00% \$23,889 С Institutional loan programs.
 0 0.00% \$0 D State loan programs.
-34 1.00% \$9,494 Ε Private student loans made by a bank or lender.
-237 8.00% \$19,615
+44 1.00% \$11,117 Ε Private student loans made by a bank or lender.
+212 7.00% \$20,090